Trump calls tax avoidance 'smart,' most Americans call it 'unpatriotic': Poll

 They were then asked the same set of questions about a presidential candidate.

 The Sept.
 28-Oct.
-3 poll included 1,948 American adults, including 893 Democrats and 635 Republicans.
+3 poll was part of a larger national tracking poll that tracks public opinion every day.
+It included 1,948 American adults, including 893 Democrats and 635 Republicans.
 It has a credibility interval, a measure of accuracy, of 3 percentage points for the entire sample, 4 percentage points for Democrats only and 5 percentage points for Republicans.

 (Editing by Richard Valdmanis and Ross Colvin)